-1.1 Environmental Assessment Process
+1.2 Environmental Assessment Process

-The proponent, EnCana Corporation proposes an infill drilling development project (the "project") which would allow for up to 1,275 shallow sweet natural gas wells in the Canadian Forces Base Suffield National Wildlife Area over a three-year period.
+The proponent, EnCana Corporation, proposes an infill drilling development project (the "project"), which would allow for up to 1,275 shallow sweet natural gas wells in the Canadian Forces Base Suffield National Wildlife Area over a three-year period.
 Infill drilling is drilling that occurs within the boundaries of an existing developed gas or oil field.
 The wells would be connected into existing and new natural gas gathering infrastructure for delivery of the produced natural gas to market.
-The project would add approximately 220 km of additional pipeline and will double the number of wells currently in the Suffield National Wildlife Area (Suffield NWA).
+The project would add approximately 220 km of additional pipeline and would double the number of wells currently in the Suffield National Wildlife Area (Suffield NWA).
 Associated with these wells, EnCana is proposing new infrastructure such as sumps, water and waste management development, including disposal areas and drilling fluid management, and infrastructure that connects the wells to existing facilities.

 The Suffield NWA was established in 2003 under the Canada Wildlife Act and protects an area in excess of 458 square kilometres within the boundaries of Canadian Forces Base Suffield.
 The site was recognized as having nationally significant environmental features which include the unique contiguous block of native prairie and sensitive dune habitat, a high density of species at risk and the function of the national wildlife area for baseline research and as a buffer for military activities.
 Lands of the Suffield NWA have been out-of-bounds to military training since 1972, as an environmentally protected zone, and were precluded from deep rights access for petroleum development.
-Cattle grazing and shallow gas recovery were anticipated to continue subject to the environmental screening protocols specified in the respective Memorandum of Agreements controlling those activities, the Wildlife Area Regulations, and the management principles of the national wildlife area that it be sustained as a place for wildlife that is effectively buffered from human influences in order to provide valuable ecological services.
+Cattle grazing and shallow gas recovery have continued subject to the environmental screening protocols specified in the respective Memorandum of Agreements controlling those activities, the Wildlife Area Regulations, and the management principles of the national wildlife area.

-The project is subject to the Canadian Environmental Assessment Act given the requirement for the Proponent to obtain a federal authorization pursuant to section 3 and 4 of the Wildlife Area Regulations.
+The project is subject to the Canadian Environmental Assessment Act given the requirement for the Proponent to obtain a federal authorization pursuant to sections 3 and 4 of the Wildlife Area Regulations.
 For the Suffield NWA, the Department of National Defence has been delegated the responsibility for the administration of the area and those sections of the Canada Wildlife Act that apply to it, including the permitting responsibilities.
 Because of this regulatory role, the Department of National Defence is the responsible authority for the conduct of this environmental assessment.

 Since it involves the construction of a gas pipeline in a National Wildlife Area as defined in section 2 of the Canada Wildlife Act, the project is subject to a comprehensive study, as specified in paragraph 2(c), Part I of the Comprehensive Study List Regulations.
 As stipulated under the comprehensive study process, the responsible authority held a public consultation on the scope of the environmental assessment and reported to the federal Minister of the Environment on the scope of the environmental assessment, public concerns, the possibility of adverse environmental effects and concerns regarding the comprehensive study's ability to address all of the questions raised by the project.
-Given the responsible authority's recommendation and the level of public concerns, the Minister of the Environment decided to refer the environmental assessment of the project to a review panel.
+Given the responsible authority's recommendation and the level of public concern, the Minister of the Environment decided to refer the environmental assessment of the project to a review panel.